Shadow-Draconic-Development/Weather-Management-System---Redux/Code/list/list.md

 <h1>List Subalias<img align="right" src="../../Data/images/main.png" width="100px"></h1>

-This subalias handles explaining what list subaliases are available to use and how to use them
+Explains what list subaliases are available to use and how to use them

 ## Usage
 `!weather list`